-MARIETTA, OHIO—Last week, Washington State Community College (WSCC) hosted the Ohio Association of Community Colleges (OACC) Leadership Academy for Student Success 2021-2022 cohort on its campus.
+MARIETTA, OHIO—In April, Washington State Community College (WSCC) hosted the Ohio Association of Community Colleges (OACC) Leadership Academy for Student Success 2021-2022 cohort on its campus.
 The meeting was part of the yearlong training fellowship for mid-level faculty and staff from Ohio’s 23 community colleges.

 The OACC Leadership Academy, established in 2019, creates a connection between the state’s community colleges to share and develop strategies for improving student success.
 During the training held at Washington State, participating fellows discussed a variety of topics, including, managing and advancing institutional change.
 They focused on understanding how to think strategically about institutional finance to advance change.
 They also explored proven change management strategies that have helped to transform colleges.